Is Measles Here To Stay?

 Don't see the graphic above?
 Click here.

-By 1978, vaccination efforts had been going so well that the CDC set the goal of eliminating measles from the US by 1982.
+By 1978, vaccination efforts had been going so well that the CDC set the goal of eliminating measles from the U.S. by 1982.
 Amesh Adalja, a physician and an infectious disease expert at Johns Hopkins University, explains that achieving elimination requires "herd immunity," or a level of immunity among a population such that the chances of vulnerable people (like infants or the immunocompromised) contracting the virus are exceedingly small.

-"Measles is one of the most contagious infectious diseases, which means that you need more than 93 percent immunity to protect a population," says Adalja.
+"Measles is one of the most contagious infectious diseases, which means that you need more than 93% immunity to protect a population," says Adalja.
 "One dose of the vaccine turned out to not be quite enough."

-In 1989 measles surged to 18,193 cases, around 40 percent of which occurred in vaccinated children.
+In 1989, measles surged to 18,193 cases, around 40% of which occurred in vaccinated children.
 After that outbreak, public health officials began recommending two doses of the measles vaccine.
 That recommendation, in conjunction with redoubled efforts to vaccinate lower-income communities, worked.
-Measles rates continued to drop, allowing the Pan-American Health Organization to declare the disease eliminated from the U.S. in 2000.
+Measles rates continued to drop, allowing the Pan American Health Organization to declare the disease eliminated from the U.S. in 2000.

 "It was an enormous public health achievement, particularly because measles is so contagious," says Colgrove.

-Of course, in the years since, measles outbreaks have occurred, but all stem from international travel. ln 2014, 383 cases were reported among Ohio's Amish community, which has low vaccination rates.
-Two Amish men returned from typhoon relief work in the Philippines, and unknowingly brought back the virus, fueling the outbreak.
-In 2015, an outbreak occurred in Disneyland, where 147 cases were suspected to have originated from a traveler from the Philippines.
+Of course, in the years since, measles outbreaks have occurred, but all have stemmed from international travel.
+In 2014, 383 cases were reported among Ohio's Amish community, which has low vaccination rates.
+Two Amish men returned from typhoon relief work in the Philippines and unknowingly brought back the virus, fueling the outbreak.
+In 2015, an outbreak occurred at Disneyland, where 147 cases were suspected to have originated from a traveler from the Philippines.

-Every outbreak since elimination was declared has eventually fizzled out, as the virus hit the wall of herd immunity, keeping elimination status of the U.S. intact.
+Every outbreak since elimination was declared has eventually fizzled out, as the virus hit the wall of herd immunity, keeping the elimination status of the U.S. intact.

-But now, public health officials worry that elimination status could be cracking as measles mounts a comeback.
+But now, public health officials worry that the country's elimination status could be cracking as measles mounts a comeback.
 "If things don't change, we could be back in a United States where measles is not eliminated," says Najera.

-That would not mean that the U.S. would go back to having 3 to 4 million people affected each year; vaccination levels are high enough to prevent that.
+That would not mean that the U.S. would go back to having 3 million to 4 million people affected each year; vaccination levels are high enough to prevent that.
 But outbreaks would become more common.

 Unvaccinated young children have the highest risk of contracting measles and developing rare but serious complications from the disease.

-"Statistically speaking, once we get above 1,000 cases of measles we're going to have a death," says Najera.
+"Statistically speaking, once we get above 1,000 cases of measles, we're going to have a death," says Najera.
 "For an entirely preventable disease, that's unacceptable."

 "We aren't there yet, but we are getting very close," says Najera.
-"If these numbers continue to climb, and new cases to pop up that aren't associated with foreign travel, we're there."
+"If these numbers continue to climb and new cases to pop up that aren't associated with foreign travel, we're there."

-Most cases in the current outbreak are linked to travel but Adalja says the longer the outbreak goes on, the harder it is to trace back any given case back to a introduction by a traveler.
-As the outbreak simmers, the concern is that the domestic reservoir of measles is growing, making it more likely for vulnerable people to pick up an infection within our borders.
+Most cases in the current outbreak are linked to travel, but Adalja says the longer the outbreak goes on, the harder it is to trace any given case back to an introduction by a traveler.
+As the outbreak simmers, the concern is that the domestic reservoir of measles is growing, making it more likely for vulnerable people to pick up an infection within U.S. borders.

 The U.S. could reach that point within several months, according to Adalja.
 "If these chain of outbreaks continue burning for a year, we'd be in a position to question the elimination status," he says.
 The cause?
 Vaccine refusals.

-Note: An earlier version of this story misspelled Thomas C. Peebles' last name as Pebbles.